What to Expect When You’re Giving Birth during COVID-19

 Packing your hospital bag is a key part of late pregnancy.
 Now, with COVID-19 restrictions, your partner gets to get in on the fun too.

 Last year, I wrote a blog with some tips for packing your hospital bag.
 With visitor restrictions in place, your partner should also plan to pack like he or she is about to go on a flight: One small suitcase and a bag for his or her personal items, including any necessary medications and plenty of snacks.
 That way, your partner doesn’t have to come and go as much during your stay.

 If you are going to be induced or you have a scheduled C-section, your provider will ask you to get a COVID-19 test a few days before your procedure.
 South Shore Health has a convenient drive-thru testing site at South Shore Medical Center in Norwell.

 What to Expect When You Arrive at South Shore Hospital

 The people at the entrance will guide you and your partner on where to go, and once you make your way up to the Birthing Unit, we will be there to check you in.

-Both you and your partner will be screened for symptoms of COVID-19, including a temperature check.
-If you are symptomatic at all during your stay at South Shore Hospital, you will be tested for COVID-19 with a simple swab of your nose or throat to test for the virus.
+Both you and your partner will be screened for symptoms of COVID-19.
+If you are symptomatic at all during your stay at South Shore Hospital, you will be tested for the virus.